alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 As an example, **Video 2.1** illustrates how content transitions are used in the Google Play Games app to achieve smooth animations between activities.
 When the second activity starts, its enter content transition gently shuffles the user bubbles into the scene from the bottom edge of the screen.
 On the other hand, when the back button is pressed the second activity's return content transition splits its view hierarchy into two and animates each half off the top and bottom of the screen.

-So far our analysis of content transitions has only scratched the surface; in fact, several important questions still remain.
+So far our analysis of content transitions has only scratched the surface; several important questions still remain.
 How are content transitions triggered under-the-hood?
 Which types of `Transition` objects does it make sense to use?
 How does the framework select the set of transitioning views that will be animated?
 Is it possible animate a `ViewGroup` and its children as a single element during the transition?
 In the next section, we'll begin tackling these questions one-by-one.

 ### Content Transitions Under-The-Hood